christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 called the Serapis Christus cult [^44] which was meant to bridge the gap between the Greek and Egyptian cultures and subjugate the foreign Egyptian people to his rule.
+This new god, Serapis, combined aspects of Egyptian deities like Osiris and Apis.

+####  8.2 Serapis Cult

-This new god, Serapis, combined aspects of Egyptian deities like Osiris and Apis  (Serapis = Osiris + Apis = Osir-Apis = Ser-Apis) with Greek gods like Zeus, and had an Egyptian body and Greek head.
+After the Ptolemaic Cult of Alexander the Great failed to catch on in Egypt, Ptolemy I Soter built the Library of Alexandria and then summoned philosophers from across the oecumene to create a state religion.
+The result was the Serapis Cult.
+Serapis was a blend of the Egyptian gods Osiris and Apis with the Greek god Zeus (and others) and was a composite deity that was intended to resonate with the multicultural society Ptolemy I Soter envisioned for Egypt.
+(Serapis = Osiris + Apis = Osir-Apis = Ser-Apis).
+Serapis was depicted with an Egyptian body and Greek head.

+After the creation of the Serapis Cult the Alexandrian School then became a religion making factory.
+The Serapis cult, Gnosticism, Mithraism, Christianity, Manichaeanism, Valentinianism, Hermeticism (Philo of Alexandria’s syncretic philosophy to Hellenize the Canaanite religion of the levant), Buddhism (most likely Philo of Alexandria’s expansion of Pyrrho of Elis's syncretic attempt at using a slave morality to subvert the Bactrians and Indo-Aryans).
+The Sibylline Oracles were a style guide for their student.

-#### 8.2 The Creation of the Septuagint and Its Impact
+#### 8.3 The Creation of the Septuagint and Its Impact

 According to the Letter of Aristeas [^45] Ptolemy I Soter summoned 72 Babylonian Jewish high priests (kohanim) to Alexandria to translate the